opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

 NerveX supports most of the common policies used in RL training.
 Each is defined as a :class:`Policy <nervex.policy.CommonPolicy>` class.
 The details of optimiaztion algorithm, data pre-processing and post-processing, control of multiple networks are encapsulated inside.
 Users only need to build a PyTorch network structure and pass into the policy.
 NerveX also provides default networks to simply apply to the environment.
+For some complex RL methods, it is required to set some properties (such as `Actor` and `Critic`) in your defined model.

 For example, a `DQN` policy and `PPO` policy for CartPole can be defined as follow.